dkvz/new-blog-poc/README.md

 - [ ] Also put a big outline (similar to the button one) on links - Escpecially the card links at the bottom.
 - [ ] If I want to do images homemade, there is such a thing as a SVG sprite: https://css-tricks.com/change-color-of-svg-on-hover/#article-header-id-1
 - [ ] Need to test everything on Chrome!
-- [x] Add a special media query for super giga tiny screens.
-The CTA could use that one.
 - [x] Figure out where to put the menu button, wheel or whatever it's going to be.